Azaeres/Mellifera/README.md

 1. An explanation of money and wealth.
 2. Contribution, the start of the Monetary Cycle.
 3. Payment and compensation, the end of the Monetary Cycle.
-4. The case for shared surplus and occupational information.
+4. The case for shared surplus and sharing trade "secrets".

 Time-trading rules
 ------------------